We are a member of the Institute for Catholic Liberal Education.

 - Fostering recognition and love for truth, beauty, and goodness…which instills a desire to know, defend, and participate in God’s work and to strive for excellence in all things.

-- Providing every child with the tools of learning, thinking and communicating necessary for mastery…which results in competency and a well-trained mind able to accomplish great works, serve, influence and lead.
+- Providing every child with the tools of learning, thinking, and communicating necessary for mastery…which results in a well-trained mind able to accomplish great works, serve, influence, and lead.

 - A program of study modeled after the Trivium based on grammar, logic, and rhetoric engages the natural stages of a child’s development and their desire to learn.
 It encourages them to rigorously learn fundamental facts and truths, ask questions, think deeply and critically, and effectively communicate what they discover.

-- Curriculum that is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding) aids in establishing connections, cementing concepts and promoting relational thinking.
+- A curriculum that is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding) aids in establishing connections, cementing concepts, and promoting relational thinking.

-- Chronological history of Catholic history and Christian anthropology provide the backbone of the curriculum in order to enrich all subject matter and provide perspective and relevancy.
+- A chronological history of Catholic history and Christian anthropology provide the backbone of the curriculum in order to enrich all subject matter and provide perspective and relevancy.

 - Exposure to excellence and the work of the greatest thinkers, creators, and communicators in history inspires students to great purpose and achievement.

 - The study and development of wisdom and virtue are at the core of building character in every child, so they may grow fully and with integrity.